bibanon/android-development-codex/OnePlus-One-Manual-Recovery-and-Superuser-Installation.md

 5. Type `fastboot flash recovery filename.img`
    * Change "filename" to the name of the recovery image file.
 6. Now reboot your device.
-7. Your device is now ready to flash Superuser
+7. Your device is now ready to flash root

 ## Rooting